DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Description: Your weapon training allows you throw your weight around, potentially knocking targets off balance.
 Sweep the legs!
    - Resource: Minor or Major
-   - Mechanic: You perform you Weapon Attack on multiple characters within 1 space.
+   - Mechanic: You perform you Weapon Attack on multiple contiguous characters within 1 space.
+For 2 FP, Targets make a DR 3 Agility check vs. your TC to avoid being Knocked Down.
-     Targets must be next to one another (i.e., no non-targets between other targets).
-     When used as a Major Power, Targets make an Agility check vs. your TC.
-On a miss, they are Knocked Down.
    - Prerequisites:
       + Power: Attack, Weapon
       + Role: Martial or Defender